Reviewing TD (NASDAQ:GLG) and Code Chain New Continent (NASDAQ:CCNC)

-TD (NASDAQ:GLG – Get Rating) and Code Chain New Continent (NASDAQ:CCNC – Get Rating) are both small-cap finance companies, but which is the superior business?
-We will compare the two companies based on the strength of their risk, profitability, dividends, institutional ownership, valuation, earnings and analyst recommendations.
+TD (NASDAQ:GLG – Get Rating) and Code Chain New Continent (NASDAQ:CCNC – Get Rating) are both small-cap finance companies, but which is the better stock?
+We will contrast the two companies based on the strength of their dividends, institutional ownership, valuation, analyst recommendations, risk, earnings and profitability.

 Analyst Recommendations

-This is a breakdown of recent ratings and price targets for TD and Code Chain New Continent, as provided by MarketBeat.com.
+This is a summary of recent ratings for TD and Code Chain New Continent, as reported by MarketBeat.com.

 |Sell Ratings